Langley Research Center: Plastic fabrication

 LaRC also houses a large collection of various inexpensive plastic reformation machines.
-These machines are used in the freeform fabrication department for faster timing, better precision, and larger quantities of low-cost toys, model, and industrial plastic parts.
+These machines are used in the freeform fabrication department for faster timing, better precision, and larger quantities of low-cost toys, models, and industrial plastic parts.
 The fabrication of plastic parts is similar to the EBF³ process but with a thin, grated heating element as its melting apparatus.
 Both are run by CAD data and deal with various freeform fabrication of raw materials.